osrf/gazebo_tutorials/track_visual/tutorial.md

       </camera>
     </gui>

 Relaunch Gazebo.
-The camera now stays at 10 meters above the origin.
+The camera is now staying 10 meters above the origin.

 To illustrate the last element, we will track a sphere instead of a cube.
 Change `<name>` to `sphere` and make sure that `<static>` and `<relative>` are set to `true`:

     <gui>
       <camera name="user_camera">
         <track_visual>
-          <name>box</name>
+          <name>sphere</name>
           <static>true</static>
           <relative>true</relative>
           <xyz>2 0 1</xyz>